Sister Alfreda Elsenshon Museum Award for Outstanding Service

 educate the public.
 “A museum is a bridge which links the present with the past,” she often said.
 It is her vision of Idaho museums as

-exciting, interactive, and educational institutions that the Award seeks to recognize by honoring one outstanding Idaho museum each year.
+exciting, interactive, and educational institutions that the Award seeks to recognize by honoring one outstanding Idaho museum, historical society, or interepretive organization/association.

-• Will be leaders in the field of Idaho museums.
+- Will be leaders in the field of Idaho museums, historical societies, or interpertive organizations/associations.